By Sharla Orren

 How many of you dream of living in a 100 year old farmhouse on acres and acres of land, raising several types of animals and growing a huge garden?
 And how many of you dream of making everything homemade—from warm biscuits to cozy quilts to lavender soap?
 I will admit that I have dreamed of getting my boys up early for farm chores of milking cows and gathering eggs from the chickens to use for a big family breakfast, and then eating at our farm table complete with a fresh lined dried linen table-cloth; then following breakfast, letting the boys fish in our pound and climb in our huge oak trees.

 I think it is a dream that a lot of us have; but, for various reasons we are not all able to accomplish it exactly how we imagined.
-But you can still live a homesteading type life.
+But you can still live a homesteading type life by embracing homesteading in the city.
 I think if you really have a heart for homesteading, you can be creative and do a lot of the things you dream of no matter where you live.

 The definition of homesteading has changed for me.
 Basically it’s just about getting back to a simpler, more self-sufficient life.
 I have come to realize my need to homestead is more about wanting to simplify my life and not having to rely so much on big box stores, or even rely so much on technology.
 Here are some creative things we can all do whether or not we live on that big farm.

 - Look at what you are blessed with already.
 When we first moved here, I was not exactly sure how I was going to be able to do all the homesteading things I wanted to do.
 But when I finally stopped and realized all the potential this house has, I got really excited.
 We have a small, fenced area at the back of our house.
 It has an excellent spot for our garden and composting area/ warm farm.
 We also have a room that gets a lot of sun.
 We found it to be a great place to grow various herbs.
 In our backyard there are two trees that are close together—a perfect spot to hang my clothes line.
 Look around at your home and focus on what you already have.